 Step 8: Once again, the setup might start looking for updates and download them.

 Step 9: Once everything is ready, you will see Ready to install screen.

-And if you want to keep your data, please select Keep personal files option by clicking Change what to keep link.
+And, if you want to keep your data, please select the Keep personal files option by clicking the Change what to keep link.